 Glassware refers to Google Glass apps that developers create specifically for the wearable.
-It's modeled after the Google Play store and iTunes App Store, only the Glassware app list is less populated at just 42 apps, a very slow uptick from the 37 apps available three months ago.
-That's still more than the company's Chromecast device, though.
+It's modeled after the Google Play store and iTunes App Store, only the Glassware app list is less populated at just 64 apps, a very slow uptick from the 37 apps available seven months ago.
+Even Chromecast has more apps.

 Traveling anytime soon?
 Just like the Google Now Android and iOS app, this predictive software will dig through your email and bring up your flight information.
 Better yet, the weather will change, giving you the forecast to both the city that you're in now and the place you're about to go.
 Top that off with directions to the airport complete with the approximate travel time.
 It's all done automatically like you'd expect from a device from the future.

 As you'd expect, Gmail is here and it pings you whenever an important message hits your priority inbox, Google Music plays songs with a "Listen to..." voice command and YouTube gives you an audience for your 720p #throughglass videos.
 You can't actually explore the rest of YouTube, though.
 The same applies to the write-only Google+ application.

 Google's more straight-to-the-point Compass app shows the four cardinal directions and their intermediate directions, and reads the degrees aloud with the tap of the touchpad.
 The Stopwatch and Start Timer apps would replace Siri as my favorite way to countdown my time-sensitive tasks if it could set the clock with voice commands.
 Siri still wins for now.

 The aforementioned Hangouts app now supports sending photos in replies thanks to April's upgrade to Android KitKat.
 Visually being able to answer "What are you up to?" with more than just text via voice dictation makes Hangouts a better experience.
 After all, snapping photos is Glass' biggest draw.